NETWAYS/ansible-role-ca/README.md

 A simple role to create a CA to create certificates and deploy them to hosts.

 The intended use is to create certificates you can use for connecting clients to main systems.
+As there are several tools that require keys and certificates with different options set, the role should be able to create them, too.
+These more specialised keys and certificate must not replace the default ones.
+See [Contributing](#contributing) below for details.
+The idea is to run the role once on all hosts in the infrastructure to create all certificates and keys.

 The current version is only tested with CentOS 7 and Rocky 8.